marianogappa/signal-checker/README.md

 ## Feature support

+- Multiple entries with configurable ratios.
-- Low/High enter range, Stop Loss and arbitrary number of Take Profits with configurable Take Profit ratios.
+- Multiple take profits with configurable ratios.
-- Configurable adjusting Stop Loss to entry, to TP1, etc, as Take profit checkpoints are met.
+- Adjustable stop losses on price checkpoints.
-- Calculates maximum amount (in stablecoin USD) that could be invested in the signal.
+- Calculates maximum amount (in stablecoin USD) that could have been invested in the signal.

 ## Installation